andres1898/ComparadaII/README.md

 This script is preliminary because was made to generate just one replicate

-I hope MY commentaries are informative.
+I hope my commentaries are informative.

 bye bye